How to Get a Literary Agent and Self-Publish Simultaneously

 The Dos and Don’ts of Approaching an Agent

 Here are some guidelines for self-published authors who are contacting agents:

 DO: Continue to follow the agent’s submission guidelines.
 Give them any specific information they ask for.
-There’s more information on writing a cover letter to an agent here.

 DON’T: Send an agent a copy of a book they can’t access – either in an ebook form or via an Amazon link.